cnumr/best-practices/chapters/BP_005_en.md

 ### Description

 Any interface design or web design must be thought out beforehand, taking into account:
-- the needs of the user (see the good practice "Optimize the user journey")
+- the user's needs (see the good practice "Optimize the user journey")
 - ergonomic heuristics (Bastien and Scapin, Nielsen, etc.)
 - technical constraints
 - good eco-design practices